 The cost of a trust goes beyond just the creation of a trust agreement.
 Transferring ownership of assets to the trust may require paying filing fees .
 For example, you may need to pay a one-time fee to your county clerk to update the deed for a real estate property.
 Updating a car’s registration likely requires paying a fee to your DMV.
 These fees are usually small but add up if you have many assets.
 If you’re transferring jointly owned assets, that may require more time and planning, even if the final cost is the same.

 Trust management is also necessary for as long as the trust exists.
 Naming yourself as trustee is likely the lowest cost option, but you still need to name a successor trustee who will handle the trust after your death.
 That could mean just trust administration — disbursing assets to beneficiaries after you die — but management could last for years if you have beneficiaries who won’t immediately receive their assets.
-Any other management expenses — like renewing registrations or filing annual income tax returns — will probably come out of the trust, decreasing the trust’s value and simply taking time.
+Any other management expenses — like renewing registrations or filing the trust's annual income tax returns — will probably come out of the trust, decreasing the trust’s value and simply taking time.

 You could also hire a corporate trustee to manage your trust instead of naming yourself trustee.
 Corporate trustees are financial institutions that manage trusts and this option would significantly increase the cost of trust management.
+(Learn more about trustee fees.)

 In a worst case scenario, like if you create a trust yourself and later realize there’s a mistake, you may need to update your trust document.
 If you need legal help with this, hiring a lawyer will of course increase your overall costs.